angular/angular/aio/content/guide/creating-injectable-service.md

 # Creating an injectable service

+In this example, we want to add a new service to our application, which was created earlier with the [ng new](cli) command.

 To generate a new `HeroService` class in the `src/app/heroes` folder, follow these steps:

 1. Run this [Angular CLI](cli) command: